Trinidad and Tobago: National flower

 The national flower of Trinidad and Tobago is the chaconia flower.
 It was chosen as the national flower because it is an indigenous flower that has witnessed the history of Trinidad and Tobago.
 It was also chosen as the national flower because of its red colour that resembles the red of the national flag and coat of arms and because it blooms around the Independence Day of Trinidad and Tobago.

 National birds

 The national birds of Trinidad and Tobago are the scarlet ibis and the cocrico.
 The scarlet ibis is kept safe by the government by living in the Caroni Bird Sanctuary which was set up by the government for the protection of these birds.
 The Cocrico is more indigenous to the island of Tobago and is more likely to be seen in the forest.
 The hummingbird is considered another symbol of Trinidad and Tobago due to its significance to the Indigenous peoples, however, it is not a national bird.

 National Instrument

-The steelpan was approved by both Houses of Parliament to be the National instrument of Trinidad and Tobago on January 13 & 21, 2025.
+The steelpan was approved by both Houses of Parliament to be the National instrument of Trinidad and Tobago on January 13 and 21, 2025.
 The steelpan is also featured in the Coat of Arms.